alexisespinosa-uptake/DualSPHysics-HIP/README.md

 <h4 align="center"> The original DualSPHysics is a set of C++, <a href="https://developer.nvidia.com/cuda-zone" target="_blank">CUDA</a> and Java codes designed to deal with real-life engineering problems.</h4>

-# Procedure used for the translation from CUDA to HIP
+# Procedure that has been used for the translation from CUDA to HIP

-0. Load the needed modules.
-In our case:
+Note: This list of steps are presented here only to document what was done to HIPify the project.
+If you are cloning this repository to execute the HIP code, you won't need to follow these HIPification steps.
+For execution purposes, just go to the next section.

+0. We loaded the needed modules/environment for the development cluster.
+Steps are already defined within the `setEnv.sh` script.
+So the environment was set with the following command:
 ```
 source setEnv.sh
 ```

-1. Execute conversion command:
+1. The next step was to execute conversion command:
 ```
 hipconvertinplace-perl.sh .
 2>&1 | tee hipconvertinplace.out`
 ```